DC buzzes with new developments, renovations and neighborhood enhancements.

 Union Market, NoMa

 Union Market continues to expand as a vibrant dining and nightlife destination, with a wave of recent tenants enhancing the 45-acre neighborhood.
-Recent additions include Eunoia, a vegetable-centric restaurant that resides inside a Pilates studio, and Elegancia, a new cocktail bar from actor Wilmer Valderrama, located within La Cosecha.
+Recent additions include Greco, a “truly Greek” street food restaurant.
+Eunoia brings a vegetable-centric concept inside a Pilates studio, while Elegancia adds a new cocktail bar from actor Wilmer Valderrama.
+Within La Cosecha, Panamanian coffee roaster Unido has opened a new location, and Donisima Donuts from Miguel Guerra, chef and co-founder of MITA, introduces another new concept to the market.

 Brookland